-This technique is recommended for clinical cases with 1 to 3 implants and set in the vertical axis.
+This technique is recommended for clinical cases with 1 to 3 implants and set in an axis as parallel as possible.
 The ergonomics and the accuracy of the products have been specially designed for the practitioner and the patient's comfort.

 The clinical approach is the same as the previous one except that the transfers are distinct (SwissClip transfer) and designed for this technique.
 I.3.1.
 Material: